 Much of Joy’s career has focused on startup and high-growth companies in Washington, D.C. and New York, and for 10 years she provided Chief Financial Officer services through her consulting practice.
-In 2017, Joy earned two Masters degrees in Christian Education and Biblical Studies from Dallas Theological Seminary.
-Currently, she’s pursuing her Doctor of Ministry degree in Spiritual Formation at DTS.
-Her emphasis is the integration of faith and work led to her current role as Executive Director of Polished Network which gathers women to navigate the workplace and explore faith together in authentic community.
+Joy earned three degrees from Dallas Theological Seminary: Master of Christian Education, Master of Biblical Studies, and Doctor of Ministry.
+Her emphasis on the integration of faith and work led to her current role as Executive Director of Polished Network which gathers women to navigate the workplace and explore faith together in authentic community.

-Joy and her husband, Gordon, now call Dallas home.
-Joy’s favorite things include: international travel, dark chocolate, horses, beach getaways, running, big dogs, and adventure!
+Joy and her husband, Gordon, call Dallas home.
+Joy’s favorite things include: God’s Word, international travel, dark chocolate, horses, flowers, beach getaways, running, big dogs, and adventure!

 Joy’s Blog Posts

 Kay DaigleKay is a life-long Texan who loves to teach the Bible and develop women as servant-leaders.
 She is the Founder and Executive Director of Beyond Ordinary Women Ministries, which provides free and low-cost resources to prepare Christian women for leadership. (beyondordinarywomen.org)